woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 # WooCommerce Blocks End-to-End Tests

-This living document serves to prescribe instructions and best practices for writing end-to-end (E2E) tests with Playwright in the WooCommerce Blocks project.
+This living document serves as a guide for writing end-to-end (E2E) tests with Playwright in the WooCommerce Blocks project.

 ## Preparing the environment